kosli-dev/cli/docs.kosli.com/content/integrations/ci_cd.md

 To use Kosli in [Github Actions](https://docs.github.com/en/actions) workflows, you can use the kosli [CLI setup action](https://github.com/marketplace/actions/setup-kosli-cli) to install the CLI on your Github Actions Runner.
 Then, you can use all the [CLI commands](/client_reference) in your workflows.

-Here is an example Github Actions workflow snippet using the Kosli declare pipeline command:
+Here is an example Github Actions workflow snippet using the `kosli create flow` command:

 ```yaml
 jobs: